pilotchip638833/AudioStego/README.md

 AudioStego : a full working version including complete UI

-Sample.wav : an audio sample to experiment with AudioStego
+sample.wav : an audio sample to experiment with AudioStego

 # How to use